vijaykiran/hoplon/README.md

 ### The Markup Is A Program

-This ability to transform the markup is powerful because of the semantic and syntactic equivalence between HTML and ClojureScript in Hoplon.
-But syntactic sugar is most useful in combination with evaluation.
+This ability to transform the markup is powerful because of the syntactic equivalence between HTML and ClojureScript in Hoplon.
+But syntactic sugar is most useful in combination with the semantics of evaluation.
 When the markup forms expressions which are evaluated in the DOM, new forms are possible.
 Consider the following variation of an example seen above:

 ```clojure
 (html